MichalKokolus/chatbot_advisor/README.md

 ## ⚠️ Disclaimer

-This application is a demonstration/proof-of-concept only.
+This application is a **demonstration/proof-of-concept MVP only**.
 It is not intended to replace professional psychological treatment or therapy.
 For mental health crises, please contact:

 - **Emergency Services**: 911 (US)
 - **Crisis Text Line**: Text HOME to 741741